 Well, we have been married for nearly 20 years, and he has always loved me and been faithful.

 I know I can believe his words and actions.

-However, one time he tried to fix something in our car, and instead, he set the whole engine and hood on fire.
+However, he tried to fix something in our car once, and instead, he set the whole engine and hood on fire.